Freakybob-Team/freakybrowse/README.md

 > pip install PyQt6-WebEngine

 # FreakyBrowse!
 This is a browser completly written in Python!
-It has many features like notes, download manager, a PikiDiary button and more!
+It has many features, such as:
+- Notes
+- Downloads
+- PikiDiary button
+- More!

 This gets updates pretty often so make sure to delete the old FreakyBrowse before installing the new version unless you really want it still!